 - Driving under the influence of drugs or alcohol – When driving drunk or high, you’re actively violating California Vehicle Code 23153 – and for good reason.
 These rules are in place to prevent drivers from impairing their sensory and motor functions as well as their reaction time.
 Drugs and alcohol can also impair driver judgment and increase recklessness.
 Intoxicated drivers often drift into oncoming traffic – making the road extremely unsafe for bikers.

 - Debris on the road – While automobile drivers usually don’t need to be concerned about driving near debris, obstructions can pose a huge problem to bikers.
 Riding near recent construction or in poor road conditions may cause the biker to lose control of his or her vehicle and crash.
+Excessive gravel, unaddressed potholes, and other hazards can increase the likelihood of an accident.

 San Bernardino Motorcycle Crash Statistics